samtehais/railsgirls/README.md

 RoR README
 ===

-This is the placeholder Ruby on Rails repository for my Github
+This is the placeholder for the  RailsGirls(Ruby on Rails) repository for my Github